Journal of Materials Science and Emerging Technologies

 Units, Symbols, and Nomenclature

-Reference & Citation Style (Vancouver Style – JMSET Standard)
+Reference & Citation Style (IEEE Style – JMSET Standard)

-The Journal of Materials Science and Emerging Technologies (JMSET) uses the Vancouver (Numbered) Style, consistent with leading materials science journals.
+The Journal of Materials Science and Emerging Technologies (JMSET) uses the IEEE Style, consistent with leading materials science journals.

 In-Text Citations